tactoes/testaco/README.md

 ## Why the need for this library?

 Long story.
 The elevator pitch is basically with the number of vulnerabilities reported for libraries in common use we need tests that also cover behaviour embedded in libraries.
-If you use as many libraries you can you can expect about two vulnerability reports a week for a system with a front- and backend.
+If you use as many libraries as possible you can expect about two vulnerability reports a week for a system with a front- and backend.
 A lot of teams handle that by configuring a tool like [Dependencytrack](https://dependencytrack.org/), [Nexus Scanner](https://securityboulevard.com/2020/03/nexus-vulnerability-scanner-getting-started-with-vulnerability-analysis/), or
-[DependencyCheck](https://github.com/jeremylong/DependencyCheck), and then promply ignore the results because their test strategy is not equipped to handle the problem, which you [shouldn't](docs/supplychainwoes.md).
+[DependencyCheck](https://github.com/jeremylong/DependencyCheck), and then promply ignore the results because their test strategy is not equipped to handle the workload, which you [shouldn't](docs/supplychainwoes.md).
 Some teams try to manage the problem using manual testing and/or scanning logs to see if there is a functional regression, with predictable quality issues.
 Microservices just compound the issue since behavioural regressions might not appear until two or three services run in conjunction - this most often happens along